Teaching and Learning in Community

 NEW!
 Introductory Biology (Charles Nystrom)

 Over 2 semesters, we will work together through the wonders of biology, focused on going beyond the text, memorization, and classification, and into the sacred, marvelous, and created.
-The class will consist of lectures, homework assignments, a midterm and final, and creative opportunities.
-Guidance will be provided for completion of optional (but highly encouraged) at home labs, and select group lab demonstrations will be organized as we are able.
+The class will consist of lectures, homework assignments, a midterm and final, and creative projects.
+Guidance will be provided for completion of optional (but highly encouraged) at-home labs, and select group-lab demonstrations will be organized as we are able.
+Students should be prepared for independent at-home work as well as in-class note-taking.

 -